How to Watch the WNBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Dream take to the home court of the Sparks on Wednesday at 10:00 PM ET.
+The Aces go on the road to face the Sparks on Wednesday at 10:00 PM ET.

 How to Watch